lesaux/ansible-kubeadm/README.md

 ansible scripts to deploy baremetal openstack clusters.

+There is no provisioning included in these scripts.
+Your K8S nodes should be up and running with ssh root access allowed.

+For true baremetal, I use cobbler or Foreman to pxe boot my nodes  on Ubuntu Xenial.
+For a VMware environment I use Terraform to provision my nodes ahead of time.

+I have only tested this with Ubuntu Xenial.

+During a deployment, the kubeconfig file is copied from a master node to your workstation's current working directoy.
+You can either copy to `~/.kube/config` or add `--kubeconfig ./kubeconfig` to run `kubectl`

+Some passwords in the `group_vars` use ansible_vault: the ssh root password and my freenas admin account password.
+You can replace those with your own values.
+If you keep on using vault, you will need to pass `--ask-vault-pass` when running ansible.

 ## Single master and HA support

 Currently either single master or ha-cluster of three masters is supported (You need either 1 or 3 nodes defined in the [masters] section of the hosts file.

-We use `groups['masters'] | length == 1 or 3` to determine if we are in the case of a ha setup or not.
+We use `groups['masters'] | length == 1 or 3` to determine if we are in the case of a HA setup or not.
 If you have 3 masters defined, then the logic for setting an ha cluster will kick in.

 When setup up a ha-cluster a prerequisite is to a have a load balancer fronting all three master nodes on port 6443, along with a dns record to resolve it.